 If you are currently abroad and do not yet have a valid U.S. student visa, you generally apply for one at the U.S. embassy or consulate with jurisdiction over your place of permanent residence.
 Although visa applicants may apply at any U.S. consular office abroad, it is generally more difficult to qualify for the visa outside the country of permanent residence.

-You should apply for your student visa well in advance of the date you would like to depart for Drew University.
+You should apply for your visa well in advance of the date you would like to depart for Drew University.
+Most U.S. consulates allow students and scholars to apply up to 120 days prior to your program start date.

 Remember that you are required to show proof of having paid the Federal SEVIS I-901 fee when you appear for your visa interview.
 Holiday and vacation periods are very busy times at the U.S. embassies and consulates worldwide, and it is important for you to have your visa in time to arrive and begin orientation and registration activities no later than the start date on your I-20.

 Appointments are now mandatory for all student visas, and some U.S. embassies and consulates require that appointments be made at least 4 to 8 weeks in advance.
-The actual visa interview may be as early as 120 days prior to your planned arrival date in the United States.
 All U.S. embassies and consulates have a Web site where you can read the latest information on visa procedures.
 Locate the embassy or consulate near you.
 In some cases you may be asked to complete an online visa application (form DS-160) prior to visiting the embassy.

 For information on waiting times for student visa appointments, review this guide, provided by the Bureau of Consular Affairs of the U.S. Department of State.